-Even new travelers just getting started with points and miles quickly confront a complicated question: Can you transfer or combine miles with a spouse, friend, relative, or companion?
+Even new travelers just getting started with points and miles are quickly confronted a complicated question: Can you transfer or combine miles with a spouse, friend, relative, or companion?

 It would no doubt be helpful.
 Maybe you're just a few thousand points short of making an award booking and your spouse or significant other has the miles you need.
 Is it even possible?

-In general, yes.
-But that doesn’t mean you should.
+In general, yes you can transfer miles.
+But that doesn't mean you should.

 Here's how each of the major domestic airlines handles transferring miles to another account.

 While you can transfer miles between two different Delta SkyMiles accounts, it's not a good idea.
 That's because Delta will charge you $0.01 per mile plus a $30 processing fee per transaction (plus applicable taxes).
 And you must transfer miles in allotments of 1,000 SkyMiles.